sodafoundation/architecture-analysis/arch-design/nbp/ContianerDataProtection.md

 ### Architecture Tenets
 a) In the first cut, SODA will consider the FS snapshot based backup using [restic](https://restic.net/)
 b) Next, SODA will consider SODA CSI snapshot based backup to leverage Vendor CSI snapshot features
+c) Add new component SODA Syncer which orchestrates all the Data protection activites

 ### High Level Module Architecture